Binary system information

 Binary systems can form through several mechanisms, including fragmentation of a molecular cloud, capture of an independent star, or dynamical interactions within a cluster.

-One of the most common mechanisms for binary system, Learning Management System, formation is the fragmentation of a molecular cloud.
+One of the most common mechanisms for binary system, formation is the fragmentation of a molecular cloud.
 Molecular clouds are vast, dense clouds of gas and dust that are the birthplaces of stars.
 As a molecular cloud collapses under its own gravity, it can break up into smaller clumps of gas and dust that each go on to form a star.
 If the conditions are right, two or more clumps may form in close proximity to each other and eventually form a binary star system.

 Another mechanism for binary system formation is the capture of an independent star by a pre-existing star.
 If a single star passes close enough to another star, the gravitational force between the two stars may be strong enough to capture the independent star and bind it to the pre-existing star in a binary system.